If a safe lock ever becomes stiff or difficult to operate, do not carry on using it. Seek professional advice immediately.

 Dual Control/Operation - Allows two users to enter their details before any operation can be performed.

-Chubb Phoenix Burton Master Lock Churchill Sentry De Raat
+Phoenix Burton De Raat